 What is Comparative Arts?

-Comparative Arts explores the dynamic interaction between Literature, Visual Arts, Music, Theater, Film, and Digital Arts.
+Comparative Arts explores the dynamic interaction between Literature, Visual Arts, Music, Theater, Cinema, and Digital Arts.
 Through comparison of different forms of creative expressions, the field analyzes every compositional style of each single work and places it in direct relationship with the other arts and in particular with Music.

 Who might be interested in Comparative Arts?

 The Comparative Arts events are ideal for anyone who want to explore the world of Music, Literature and the Arts with as much freedom as possible.
-All live or online events and workshops in comparative arts examine works from several national traditions, often in a variety of artistic forms, and as such it is an excellent way for humanists to expand their horizon.
+All live or online events and workshops in Comparative Arts examine works from several national traditions, often in a variety of artistic forms, and as such it is an excellent way for humanists to expand their horizon.
 By focusing on the interrelationship of the arts, comparison enables one to appreciate the widest range of works.

-No matter what the final goal, anyone with a secret passion for Art, Music, Theater, and Literature will find themselves at home as a minor in comparative arts.
+No matter what the final goal, anyone with a secret passion for Art, Music, Theater, and Literature will find themselves at home as a minor in Comparative Arts.
 Professionals and students of the Social Sciences who wish to explore the juxtaposition of the high and low may do so through Lyrics and the Popular Song, Literary and Television Genres, and Western Literature and the Other Arts, for example.

 How Comparative Arts works?

-The working method in comparative arts can follow various paths.
+The working method in Comparative Arts can follow various paths.
 Starting from a common subject, for example the classicist period in Europe, we consider various works born in a specific geographical place or in a specific historical context.
 The comparison between the others, following this common denominator, will take place by examining the various compositional styles of the various works in the different fields and the common elements between them.
 For example, in the relationship between Literature and Music: the use of rhythm and pitch, repetition and variation, the musical development of symbols.
-In particular with reference to Music in combination with Psychology, the comparative arts take on a different meaning, that is functional more then aesthetic.
+In particular with reference to Music in combination with Psychology, the Comparative Arts take on a different meaning, that is functional more then aesthetic.
 Alongside the properly comparative aspect between the two disciplines as a way of working on emotions, for example, the field extends to the scientific aspect up to practice through the new musical genre of Imaginative Music by Fernando Fracassi as below described.

-LIVE SEMINARS AND WEBINARS WITH FERNANDO FRACASSI
+WITH FERNANDO FRACASSI

 Music and Visual Art